atoponce/csprng/README.rst

 What
 ----

-Each CSPRNG prints a 128-bit number in decimal form with the range [0, 2^128).
+Each CSPRNG prints a random number in either decimal or raw binary form.
+The range is dependent on the cryptographic primitive.
+Typically, it is [0, 2^128), or [0, 2^160);

 Cryptographic primitives currently used are:

 * AES-128-EBC
 * Rijndael-128-EBC
-* SHA-256
+* SHA-1
 * RC4

 License